 The Great War was not supposed to end in the mind-numbing madness of the trenches.
-In August 1914 the Germans, the French, the British, and all the other Allied and Axis powers marched to battle singing to its glory.
+In August 1914 the Germans, the French, the British, and all the other Allied and Central powers marched to battle singing to its glory.
 Mobilization became a science of railroads, war bonds, and population resource control.
 Entire industries were turned into war machines and the political, economic, and financial systems that supported it all were finely tuned and well rehearsed.
 French doctrine at the time favored the offense, meaning French officers believed only by attacking could they achieve victory.
 But the doctrine contained two flaws that only the brilliant Allied commander, Marshal Joseph Jacques Joffre seemed to recognize.

-The French Army consisted of seven Corps that held a line that stretched from the Alpine foothills on the Swiss border all along the German frontier to the outskirts of the Belgian town of Mons.
+The French Army consisted of seven Corps that held a line stretching from the Alpine foothills on the Swiss border all along the German frontier to the outskirts of the Belgian town of Mons.
 Belgium was neutral and the French – unlike the Germans – resolved not to violate the tiny country’s neutrality.
 France’s forbearance deprived Joffre completely of the offense as a strategic tool.
 Worse, it trapped him in a lengthy defense that depended partly on the Belgian ability to repulse a German invasion, and partly on the speedy arrival of the British Expeditionary Force (BEF) to secure the Allied left.
 In August 1914, the Brits were late, the Belgians were crumbling, and the French were frozen into a poorly prepared and uncomfortable defense with an exposed flank…And the Germans knew it.